Win the war against cyber threats

 - Keep security concepts simple.
 People are almost always willing to embrace something that is easy to understand.
 Explaining the basics of security and why it is important will go a long way.

 - Drive security awareness internally.
-Educate your staff on how to spot suspicious emails or links and what to do when they encounter it.
+Educate your staff on how to spot suspicious emails or links and what to do when they encounter them.

 - The senior leadership team must support and consistently affirm a pro-security stance to create a holistic cyber security culture.
-Without management drive, there will hardly be a conscious effort among employees.
+Without management drive, there is unlikely to be a conscious effort among employees.